Experimental Design in Education

 Discussion

-These findings suggest that higher intervention intensity improves verbal acquisition performance, which is consistent with prior literatures [xxxx/references]
+These findings suggest that higher intervention intensity improves verbal acquisition performance, which is consistent with prior literature [xxxx/references].

 Research Question: